transloadit/uppy/website/src/guide/installation.md

 ## NPM

-NPM is the recommended installation method when building large scale apps with Uppy.js.
+NPM is the recommended installation method when building large scale apps with Uppy.
 It pairs nicely with a CommonJS module bundler such as [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).
-Uppy.js also provides accompanying tools for authoring [Single File Components](application.html#Single_File_Components).
+Uppy also provides accompanying tools for authoring [Single File Components](application.html#Single_File_Components).

 ``` bash
 # latest stable